cxl-garage/sentinel-cli/README.md

 ### Installation

 1. Install [Python](https://www.python.org/downloads/) OR (Optional) Install [Anaconda](https://www.anaconda.com/products/distribution) if you are concerned about your other code on your system.
 Anaconda also makes managing python versions and creating virtual environments very easy.
+(Make sure you are using Python 3!!)
 3. Clone this repo either through command line (```git clone https://github.com/cxl-garage/sentinel-cli.git```) or use [GitHub Desktop](https://desktop.github.com/)
 4. Open up a command line interface (PowerShell) (if you are using Anaconda, go to your environment)
 5. Download Sentinel Python Package ```pip install -r requirements.txt```